 - Concerns related to sexual orientation and identity

 - Difficulty balancing the demands of college student life

 - Grieving the death of someone close to you

 - Recovering from unwanted sexual contact or violence

 - Hopelessness or suicidal thinking

-The Counseling Center utilizes a short-term model for counseling, meaning that issues usually are addressed in a focused manner over the course of no more than one semester.
+The Counseling Center uses a short-term model for counseling, meaning that issues usually are addressed in a focused manner over the course of no more than one semester.
 If you have a history of long-term or concurrent individual therapy, your initial consultation counselor will likely refer you to a community provider who can work with you on a longer-term basis.
 If you and your initial consultation counselor have determined that brief counseling at our Counseling Center is right for you, you and your assigned counselor will discuss your goals for therapy, frequency of sessions, and likely length of treatment to address your concerns.

-Many students consider individual counseling to be the most effective form of counseling.
+Many students consider individual therapy to be an effective form of counseling.
 However, if your concerns are related to interpersonal dynamics (relationship problems, communication concerns, social anxiety, etc.), you may be referred to one of our therapy groups.
 Group therapy is the most effective treatment for such concerns and offers students a place to examine and improve their relationship dynamics in a safe, confidential group environment.
-For more information on therapy groups, click here.